-Well below average amounts of rainfall occurred throughout the Everglades Protection Area (EPA) last week.
-WCA-1: Stage change was minimal at the 1-8C gauge within the Refuge but remained below the A2 zone regulation line by 0.16 on Sunday, February 2, 2025.
-WCA-2A: Stage recession at gauge 2A-17 continues to follow the slope of the regulation line.
-The average on Sunday was 1.23 feet above the Zone A line.
-WCA-3A: The 3-Gauge average recession rate increased last week; stages remain below the Zone A regulation line by about 0.73 feet on Sunday.
-WCA-3A North: Stage at Gauge 62 (NW corner) receded slightly last week with the average on Sunday 0.65 feet below the Upper Schedule.
+Well below average rainfall occurred throughout the Everglades Protection Area (EPA) last week.
+WCA-1: Stage change was minimal within the Refuge with the 3-gauge average now below the A1 zone regulation line by 0.18 on Sunday, February 2, 2025.
+WCA-2A: Stage recession at gauge 2A-17 continues to decrease toward the now flat Zone A regulation line.
+The average on Sunday was 1.13 feet above the Zone A line.
+WCA-3A: The 3-Gauge average recession rate increased last week; stages remain below the Zone A regulation line by about 0.78 feet on Sunday.
+WCA-3A North: Stage at Gauge 62 (NW corner) receded slightly last week with the average on Sunday 0.75 feet below the Upper Schedule.
 See figures EV-1 through EV-4.